simonfn/leetcode/README.md

 # leetcode
 List of completed challenges.
 Solutions to challenges above the Easy difficulty will also be pushed.
+Some challenges follow the roadmap from algomap.io.

 1. Two Sum